google/zetasql/docs/data-definition-language.md

    statement will have no effect.
 Cannot appear with `OR REPLACE`.
 +  `PARTITION BY`: Creates partitions of a table.
-The expression cannot contain floating point types, non-groupable types, constants, aggregate functions, or analytic functions.
+The expression cannot contain floating point types, non-groupable types, constants, aggregate functions, or window functions.
 +  `CLUSTER BY`: Co-locates rows if the rows are not distinct for the values produced by the provided list of expressions.
    If the table was partitioned, co-location occurs within each partition.